willgibs/pagemap/README.md

 To download Pagemap from the Chrome Web Store, click [here](https://chrome.google.com/webstore/detail/pagemap/kmgkhecojimncfnoiaajcpekejfklejl).

-Note: v2.0 has been submitted for review
+Note: Pagemap has been updated to Linkflow, with a range of new functionality and a fresh UI.
+You can find the Linkflow repository [here]().

 ## Local Installation Guide